-- GCSE Music encourages creativity and an overall appreciation for the arts no two people will have the same experience when studying GCSE music and will perform and compose different pieces of music using a range of instruments and techniques - GCSE Music helps to improve your listening and performance skills, which is of great benefit across other school subjects, including Maths.
-Learning an instrument or having singing lessons improves discipline_and creates resilience to persevere when faced with challenges - GCSE Music allows a better understanding of cultures and traditions from across the world.
-Teamwork is very important and music allows you to work with a diverse range of people in a fun but also academically rigorous way
+- GCSE Music encourages creativity and an overall appreciation for the arts no two people will have the same experience when studying GCSE music and will perform and compose different pieces of music using a range of instruments and techniques - GCSE Music helps to improve your listening and performance skills.
+Learning an instrument or having singing lessons improves discipline and develops resilience to persevere when faced with challenges - GCSE Music allows a better understanding of cultures and traditions from across the world.
+Teamwork is very important, and music allows you to work with a diverse range of people in a fun but also academically rigorous way excerpts of music

-Component 1 - Understanding Music 40%
+• Component 1: Understanding Music 40%

-1 written exam at the end of the course with listening exercises using excerpts of music
+1 written exam at the end of the course with listening exercises using

-Component 2 - Performing Music 30%

-1 solo and 1 ensemble performance recorded during the course

-Component 3 - Composing Music 30%

-2 compositions, 1 of which follows a given brief, created during the course
+- Component 2: Performing Music 30% 1 solo and 1 ensemble or 2 ensemble performances recorded in Year 11 - Component 3: Composing Music 30% 1 compositions, 1 of which follows a given brief, created during the course

-GCSE Music is ideal preparation for future study of A-Level Music, BTEC Music, A-Level Music Technology and other courses across the Performing Arts.
-Being an active musician gives students a number of well- respected skills such as teamwork, resilience and independent thinking which are in demand by 6th form colleges, Universities and Employers.
+- GCSE Music is ideal preparation for future study of A-Level Music, BTEC Music, A-Level Music Technology and other courses across the Performing Arts. - Being an active musician gives students a number of well- respected skills such as creative problem solving, resilience and independent thinking which are in demand by 6th form colleges, Universities and Employers.